 A simple, practical 3 minute method for gradually reducing cellulite is with twice daily self-massage.
 Each morning when in bed, massage the entire related area, such as the whole thigh or upper arm, not just where you see cellulite.
 This has the additional health benefit of improving overall circulation.
 Rhythmically, gently squeeze the entire area with one or both hands as possible – over clothes is fine.
 Pain or bruising means you are being too vigorous, which weakens rather than helps the area.
 Repeat for another 3 minutes in the evening, either when in bed or watching TV.
 To best observe results, check the area once weekly only, at the same time and in the same light (daylight is ideal).

 In contrast there can be disfiguring side effects to medical injections, laser treatment, or surgery such as liposuction (which works best on deeper layers of fat, not cellulite).
 And the cellulite may return if core causes have not been addressed.
 Similarly, lotions do not penetrate deeply to address fat and septa issues.
 Using diuretics such as caffeine they can draw off a little fluid and temporarily tighten the skin surface.

 If the natural, systemic strategies listed are not sufficient for determined cellulite deposits, some non-invasive techniques offer direct targeting and other health benefits.
-Vibration exercise machine studios are in many suburbs, offer free trials (see: Vibex) and show faster, better results on fat, blood and lymph than standard exercise.
-Or you can purchase a small vibration plate for under $200 (eg Action Vibration Trainer).
+Vibration exercise machines are in many gyms and show faster, better results on fat, blood and lymph than standard exercise.
+Or you can purchase a small vibration plate for around $200 (eg Action Vibration Trainer).
 Lipomassage such as by Endermologie equipment helps break down resistant areas and improve general circulation.